Anclagen/Anclagen/README.md

 - My current aim is to get comfortable using Node, npm, Babel and React.
 - I'm open to collaborate, work and casually looking for work as I study.
 - The lastest thing I made; [Blog for my dog](https://deft-scone-ef0e91.netlify.app/index.html).
-- When I'm not coding or studying, I'm usually out and about with my dog
+- When I'm not coding or studying, I'm usually out and about with my dog, Leo.

 ![leo_selfie](https://user-images.githubusercontent.com/91462616/171410966-9ea19ab3-9e7d-4a56-9e0f-e96bd078c3fc.jpg)